Saibot2012/long-exposure-fusion/README.md

 In the Segment Picker UI:
 - Select object 0 using the object buttons on the right.
 We'll only be using a single object in this demo.
-We want our object to segment the sky.
+We want this object to segment the lake.
 - Left click on the lake to add a positive point to our object.
 - Right click next to the lake to add a negative point to our object.
-- Add more points if necessary to have SAM2 mask the sky out.
+- Add more points if necessary to have SAM2 mask only the lake out.
 If you mess up, press 'c' to clear all points in the frame.
 - Press 'space' to start mask propagation through the video.
 This might take a while, stay hydrated!